Today, Quoi and I hiked over Selden Pass, the penultimate pass before we reach Mammoth Lakes for rest and resupply. It was not without its adventure.

 After the break, we encountered two major water crossings related to Bear Creek.
-The first, Quoi ad I tried to cross via a fallen tree a bit downstream, but the log had deteriorated significantly from last year when Quoi used it, so instead, we crossed in the water, which was quite cold, powerful, and crotch-deep.
-It took us a while (well, it felt like it, anyway, but it was probably only a minute or two) to navigate the current and get far enough across to climb up on the log and finish hiking across.
+The first, Quoi and I tried to cross via a fallen tree a bit downstream, but the log had deteriorated significantly from last year when Quoi used it, so instead, we crossed in the water, which was quite cold, powerful, and crotch-deep.
+It took us a while (well, it felt like a long time, but it was probably only a minute) to navigate the current and get far enough across to climb up on the log and finish hiking across.

 We returned to the trail, and I stopped to wring out my socks and shoes; the cold water in my shoes was making my feet feel like block of ice.
 (My pants also got a good soak, and I took the leg bottoms off, since they weren’t going to be of much help staying warm afterwards.)